todokr/play-prelude.g8/README.md

 # Play in Harness
-A PlayFramework Template for Startup & Indie Developer
+A PlayFramework Template for Startup & Indie Developer.

 ## Usage
-Run `sbt new todokr/play-in-harness.g8`
+Just run `sbt new todokr/play-in-harness.g8`.

+Then move to generated project directory.
+Executing `sbt run` will start

+- Running PostgreSQL on Docker
+- Installing frontend dependencies
+- Running Play application
+- Opening browser

+So you can start development snappy!

+## Requirements
+- docker-compose
+- node >= 10.14.2

 ## Architecture Decision